Clearwater Personal Injury Attorney

 Even if you do not feel hurt at the scene of an accident, you may still have a personal injury case.
 When you experience a traumatic situation, your biological response includes a rush of adrenaline which can reduce the sensation of pain in the short term.

 You may begin developing symptoms days, weeks or even months later.
-That is why you should get examined by a medical professional immediately after an accident, then contact a personal injury attorney to schedule a free consultation.
+That is why you should

 You should call your own insurance company as soon as possible and inform them that